hermannpencole/nifi-swagger-client/docs/ProvenanceApi.md

 ProvenanceApi apiInstance = new ProvenanceApi();
 String id = "id_example"; // String | The id of the provenance query.
 String clusterNodeId = "clusterNodeId_example"; // String | The id of the node where this query exists if clustered.
-Boolean summarize = true; // Boolean | Whether or not incremental results are returned.
+Boolean summarize = false; // Boolean | Whether or not incremental results are returned.
 If false, provenance events are only returned once the query completes.
 This property is true by default.
 Boolean incrementalResults = true; // Boolean | Whether or not to summarize provenance events returned.
 This property is false by default. try {
     ProvenanceEntity result = apiInstance.getProvenance(id, clusterNodeId, summarize, incrementalResults);